Supporting Students with Disabilities

 - The OAE determines what accommodations and services are needed.
 The OAE then provides documentation to the student in the form of an Accommodation Letter that the student presents to the faculty or teaching staff.

 - The faculty or teaching staff then collaborates with the OAE to modify and implement the recommended accommodation.

-The instructor's responsibility
+The instructor's responsibility in academic accommodations

 Instructors can best support students and OAE through the accommodation process by doing the following.

 - Let students know that accommodations are possible and that the OAE is there to support them.

 - Include the OAE's statement of academic accommodation in the syllabus.